ScottRMcleod/PHP/README.md

 Please Feel Free to have a look around at some of the work i have completed in the past

-If you would like futher information on some of the projects i haqve completed
+If you would like futher information on some of the projects i have completed

 you can check out my website at www.smcleodtech.com.au